ggoswami777/Flashcard-app/README.md

 - `madlibs.py` serves as the main runner, importing story functions and randomly picking one.
 - Each MadLib prompts the user to enter words (like nouns, adjectives, etc.) and generates a filled story.

+# 🎯Project 2: Guess The Number Game

+A simple and fun number guessing game built in Python!
+You can choose to guess a number yourself, or let the computer guess the number you're thinking of.

+## 📁 File

+- `guessthenumber.py` – Main game file

+## 🚀 Features

+- Two game modes:
+  - Player guesses the number
+  - Computer guesses your number
+- Replay option after each game
+- Interactive command-line interface

+## ▶️ How to Run
+python guessthenumber.py